 Green: A strong color, signifying vitality, growth, energy, faith and money.
 Green is the color we most often associate with nature, giving it a calming effect and associating it with ecological responsibility.

 Lime Green (a 2019 Pantone Color): Creative software provider Adobe says this 2019 Pantone hue is, “a little bolder, a little brighter, and a little more vibrant—which adds a fun, youthful spin that you won’t find in more subdued variations.”
-Where you will find it is all over the recently rennovated Ridge Marketing office and website.
+Where you will find it is all over the recently renovated Ridge Marketing office and website.

 Blue: Evokes feelings of trust and loyalty.
 Blue can create an innovative or technology-driven feel.
 Considered by experts to be therapeutic to the mind and body.
 Conversely, blue can represent solitude or sadness.